-In 2003, Pam was introduced to Shadow yoga by Paula McGrath.
-This judicious style of hatha yoga continues to be her personal practice, supported by workshops primarily with Karen Watson.
+In 2003, I was introduced to Shadow yoga by Paula McGrath.
+This judicious style of hatha yoga continues to be my personal practice, supported by workshops primarily with Karen Watson.
 See Shadowyoga.com for more information.

 About Pam's classes